Messi's father hits back at La Liga: €700 million does not need to be paid for Barcelona exit | Goal.com

 The Argentine, 33, has been locked in a dispute with the Catalan club over whether he has permission to leave Camp Nou on a free transfer following the conclusion of the 2019-20 season.

-His father has been his agent for talks with Barcelona this week and, despite hopes of Messi staying for at least another season until June 2021 being boosted comments on Thursday, Jorge Messi fired a rebuttal to La Liga's president for stating the €700m contract clause is valid.
+His father has held talks with Barcelona this week and, despite hopes of Messi staying for at least another season until June 2021 being boosted by comments made on Thursday, Jorge Messi fired a rebuttal to La Liga's president for stating the €700m contract clause is valid.

 Messi's father said in a letter to Javier Tebas on Friday: "In relation to the player's contractual situation, and regardless of its obvious bias for the role that such an institution represents in defence of the interests of its football clubs, I must state the following.